-The electric savings from solar energy can have a huge impact on your business or farm’s bottom line.
-Depending on your solar system’s production, how much electricity you use, and how much your energy costs, a solar system can reach payback in just a few years.
-But in order to have that great source of free energy, you have to first make an upfront investment.
+The electric savings from solar energy can greatly impact your business or farm’s bottom line.
+Depending on your solar system’s production, how much electricity you use, and how much your energy costs, a solar system can reach a payback in just a few years.
+But to have that great source of free energy, you must first make an upfront investment.

-With declining material and installation costs and attractive incentives like the Solar Investment Tax Credit and accelerated depreciation, that upfront investment is easier to make.
-Add in electricity savings and you could have a significant and reliable ROI.
+With declining material and installation costs and attractive incentives like the 30% Solar Investment Tax Credit and accelerated depreciation, that upfront investment is easier to make.
+Add in electricity savings, and you could have a significant and reliable ROI.

 But, if you qualify, the cherry on top of this investment could be the USDA REAP Grant.

 The USDA’s Rural Energy for America Program (REAP) gives grants to agricultural producers and rural small businesses to help fund energy-efficiency improvements and renewable energy projects.
-These grants can cover up to 25% of the total installation cost of your solar system.
+These grants can cover up to 40% of the total installation cost of your solar system (up to $1 million).

 However, USDA Grants are extremely competitive, with hundreds of farmers and businesses in rural areas trying for a piece of the limited funds.
 Even without it, solar is a great investment for many, but a little extra help can’t hurt!

-At Paradise Energy, we have an 80% success rate in obtaining grants for our customers.
+At Paradise Energy, we have a success rate of over 80% in obtaining grants for our customers.
 Our grant-writing experts will take care of all the paperwork for you, making it easy and stress-free for you.
-In this blog, we’ll share our expertise and explain all you need to know about the grant process and its requirements.
+This blog will share our expertise and explain all you need to know about the grant process and its requirements.

 USDA REAP Grant Rounds